 If you are a new A person who has health care insurance through the Medicare or Medicaid programs...., getting your first Medicare card is automatic.
-The Social Security Administration will automatically enroll you in Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... as soon as you are eligible.
-For most people, the same is true of Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.....
+The Social Security Administration will automatically enroll you in Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... as soon as you are eligible.
+For most people, the same is true of Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare....

 In most cases, your red, white, and blue Medicare card will show up in your mail about three months prior to your Medicare eligibility date.
 If you’re turning 65, that means you’ll receive your card as early as two months prior to your birth month.
 If you have Social Security disability benefits, you’ll get your card about twenty-two months after your benefits started.